 Facilities & Instrumentation

-The Mass Spectrometry laboratory is in the Delia Baxter II Biomedical Research Building (580 South Preston Street) on the University of Louisville Health Science Campus.
+The Bioanalytics laboratory is in the Delia Baxter II Biomedical Research Building (580 South Preston Street) on the University of Louisville Health Science Campus.
 It occupies over 2000 sq. ft of laboratory space and provides rich and diverse resources from which the investigators interface to develop their own independent research programs.